Emerging Technologies Terminology — A Living Guide

 The IPCC in its fifth assessment report (AR5) defined Geoengineering as “a broad set of methods and technologies that aim to deliberately alter the climate system in order to alleviate the impacts of climate change”.
 Other definitions include that given by the Royal Society’s influential 2009 Report: “the deliberate large-scale manipulation of the planetary environment to counteract anthropogenic climate change”, in which scale and intentionality are essential elements.

-Geoengineering is an umbrella term, generally understood to include both Carbon Removal and Solar Geoengineering technologies.
+Geoengineering is an umbrella term, generally understood to include both Carbon Dioxide Removal and Solar Radiation Modification technologies.
 Other terms used to describe these technologies include climate geoengineering, climate intervention, and climate engineering.

 Geoengineering also contains an implicit assumption that it is possible to engineer the climate, which may underplay the complexity of the earth system.
 For some, the term Geoengineering evokes broad concerns about humanity overstepping its limits.
 Many consider its promotion or discussion to contain a stigma.
 Geoengineering is widely used by Chemtrail Conspiracy theorists, who have adopted social media tags such as #geoengineering as an organizing tool.

-In public discussions and advocacy, C2G2 will generally describe a specific technology (or family of technology) rather than use the term Geoengineering.
-C2G2 may use the word Geoengineering if it is appropriate to collate technologies, but will generally specify which technologies it is including.
+In public discussions and advocacy, C2G will generally describe a specific technology (or family of technology) rather than use the term Geoengineering.
+C2G may use the word Geoengineering if it is appropriate to collate technologies, but will generally specify which technologies it is including.

-Other umbrella terms include Negative Emissions Technologies (NETs), Carbon Dioxide Removal (CDR), and the more expansive term Greenhouse Gas Removal (used in the UK).
-C2G2 uses the term Carbon Removal for the sake of simplicity and descriptive power.
+Other umbrella terms include Negative Emissions Technologies (NETs), Carbon Removal, Carbon Drawdown and the more expansive term Greenhouse Gas Removal (used in the UK).
+C2G uses the term Carbon Dioxide Removal in line with the IPCC’s Special Report on Global Warming of 1.5°C.

 There is continued dispute in international climate policy as to whether some, all or none of these technologies should fall under the umbrella of Geoengineering.
 According to the glossary of the IPCC Fifth Assessment Report: “some Carbon Dioxide Removal methods fall under the category of geoengineering, though this may not be the case for others, with the distinction being based on the magnitude, scale and impact of the particular CDR activities.
 The boundary between CDR and mitigation is not clear and there could be some overlap between the two given current definitions.”

-Solar Geoengineering is an umbrella term for proposed technologies that would reflect more sunlight back into space, or allow more infrared radiation to escape into space, thereby creating a net cooling effect on the earth’s climate.
+Solar Radiation Modification is an umbrella term for proposed technologies that would reflect more sunlight back into space, or allow more infrared radiation to escape into space, thereby creating a net cooling effect on the earth’s climate.

-Other terms include Albedo Modification, Solar Radiation Management, Radiation Modification Measures, Radiative Forcing Geoengineering or simply Geoengineering.
+Other terms include Solar Geoengineering, Albedo Modification, Solar Radiation Management, Radiation Modification Measures, Radiative Forcing Geoengineering or simply Geoengineering.
 Alternative framings include Sunlight Reduction or Reflection, and Extreme Adaptation.
-C2G2 uses the umbrella term Solar Geoengineering, whilst remaining aware that the term has complex connotations.
+C2G uses the umbrella term Solar Radiation Modification, following its adoption by the IPCC’s Special Report on Global Warming of 1.5°C.

-Solar Geoengineering encompasses a range of approaches, including Stratospheric Aerosol Injection, Marine Cloud Brightening, Cirrus Cloud Thinning and Surface Albedo Modification (e.g. ice restoration, or painting roofs white).
+Solar Radiation Modification encompasses a range of approaches, including Stratospheric Aerosol Injection, Marine Cloud Brightening, Cirrus Cloud Thinning and Surface Albedo Modification (e.g. ice restoration, or painting roofs white).

 Whilst experts in the field see value in one overarching term for these technologies, they also highlight their significant differences.
-Solar Geoengineering has sometimes been used to refer solely to Stratospheric Aerosol Injection.
+Solar Geoengineering, or just Geoengineering, is sometimes been used to refer solely to Stratospheric Aerosol Injection, rather than as an umbrella term.
 The inclusion of some technologies in this category may be open to debate: for example, efforts to restore lost Arctic sea ice.

-It is usually worth specifying which technologies are being included in any discussion about Solar Geoengineering, in order to avoid miscommunication.
+It is usually worth specifying which technologies are being included in any discussion about Solar Radiation Modification, in order to avoid miscommunication.

 Terms of Significant Relevance to the Geoengineering Discourse